Prefab Tech

 Incumbent traditional modular housing developers only operate in residential and commercial buildings segments and are yet to move into emerging areas such as 3D printing and sustainable mobile houses.

-While most startups are at the early and growth stages, sustainable mobile houses and fully 3D printed buildings are at the seed stage, as they are still emerging technologies.
+While most startups are at the go-to-market and expansion stages, sustainable mobile houses and fully 3D printed buildings are at the minimum viable product stage as they are still emerging technologies.

 The Disruptors